 1881 – 1961

-(Written by his children and abridged and modified by Tony Critch)
+(Written by his children and abridged and modified to fit this site by Tony Critch) Critch)

 Our father, Thomas James Moore, was one of those timber-cutting log splitting new recruits from the back blocks.
 A keen observer of the human condition, Tom was a strong advocate for social justice.
 If this fact seems at odds with some of his diary observations, readers must be mindful of their historical content, the prevailing values, attitudes and beliefs of his times, and of Tom’s own background and experience.